Density-dependent sodium-storage mechanisms in hard carbon materials: Methodology

 \textbf{Pore-size distributions.} Porosity is one of the most critical properties of HC structures, as it directly influences the ability of an electrode material for ion intercalation.
-Therefore, characterizing porosity and pore structures is a central focus of this work.
+Therefore, characterizing porosity is a central focus of this work.
 We calculated the pore-size distributions using the \texttt{zeo++} code \cite{Pinheiro2013}.
 A three-dimensional Voronoi network \cite{Willems2012} was constructed to identify the void space within the structures, based on Voronoi decomposition as implemented in the \texttt{Voro++} library \cite{Rycroft2009}.
 Monte Carlo sampling was then performed to estimate the accessible pore volume and to compute the largest included sphere radius, defined as the radius of the largest sphere that can be inserted at a given point without overlapping with any of the carbon atoms in the structure.
-The pore-size distribution (PSD) is shown in Fig. \ref{fig:2}c, the PSD histograms display unimodal distributions that resemble normal distributions.
-With increasing density, the PSDs shift toward smaller pore sizes, with peaks located at 21.5, 11.6, 7.6, 6.0, and 3.4~\AA\ for 0.7, 1.0, 1.3, 1.6, and 1.9~g cm$^{-3}$, respectively.
-Note that the value for the 1.9~g cm$^{-3}$ sample is more indicative of the interlayer spacing in the material than of the porosity.
-As the density increases, the PSDs also become sharper, indicating that individual pores exhibit less size variation.
+We take a probe radius of 1.16 \AA \space (ionic radius of Na$^{+}$) and 130 000 points for Monte Carlo sampling.
+From the resulting pore-size distributions, we extracted the mean pore radius for each density.
+For densities below 1.6 g cm$^{-3}$, all samples exhibit a trimodal or bimodal pore-size distribution.
+In contrast, at a density of 1.9 g cm$^{-3}$, only one third of the samples display a bimodal distribution, while the remaining samples show no accessible pores.
+Figure S2(a) presents the pore-size distributions for each structure used in the sodium insertion simulations.
+Porosity is defined as pore size $D$ and pore population as shown in Fig. \ref{fig:2}(c).
+With decreasing density, $D$ shift toward larger pore sizes, where for each density, the larger one exhibit the largest pore population.
+As the density increases, the PSDs also become sharper and standard deviation smaller, indicating that individual pores exhibit less size variation.
 A more open pore structure corresponds to larger interplanar spacing between graphitic sheets, and thus the presence of larger pores.
 Consequently, low-density HC may accommodate a larger number of sodium ions than high-density HC.
+We note that these PSDs do not explicitly account for percolation or pore connectivity, and some voids may be isolated in individual structures.
+Consequently, the distributions should be interpreted as indicative of typical structural trends with density rather than as exact descriptors of sodium-accessible pores.